RVgo4it/mmsgate/README.md

 Tasks MMSGate does not do and should be addressed:
 * MMS media is taged as expiring in one year.
 However, MMSGate does not automatically remove media after that time.
-* Records in the SQLite database are not automatically removed.
+* Records in the MMSGate database are not automatically removed.
+See the MMSGate Database section of this document to address this.

 ## Setup VoIP.ms
 The following will configure your VoIP.ms account to work with MMSGate.